 It is a little more difficult to say what causes this exactly.
 Low levels of certain minerals known as electrolytes – magnesium, potassium, calcium and sodium – have long been linked to leg cramps.
 Certain drugs, such as diuretics (water pills) for the heart and your high blood pressure, have been cited as the culprit.
 If the kidneys aren’t working properly, it can also lead to this problem.

 Also, certain medications flush magnesium out of your system.
-Medications used to treat heart disease and high blood pressure are examples of this type of medication.
+Medications used to treat heart disease and high blood pressure is an example of this type of medication.

 Magnesium is needed by the cells to allow potassium and calcium to move in and out when needed for the muscle to do its job.
 Without adequate levels of any of these nutrients, the muscle becomes irritable.
 Both potassium and calcium are needed and the body usually has enough of these two electrolytes, but if the body doesn’t have magnesium, it can’t use the other two.